Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

-The Borchers--Arveson Theorem produces several obstruction results for positive covariant representations.
+The Borchers--Arveson Theorem produces several obstruction results for covariant representations with positive spectrum.
 By Remark~\ref{RemBorAr}(b), for any covariant representation $(\pi, U)$ of $(\cM,\R,\alpha)$ for which $\pi$ is faithful and $U$ has positive spectrum, if the action is nontrivial, the algebra $\cM$ must be noncommutative.
 This obstruction result leads to further obstructions, which we now discuss.